gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-AIPScanner.md

 ### -Profile
 Specifies the name of the scanner's database for the scanner configuration.

-- **Unified labeling client**:  Using either this parameter or the **Cluster** parameter is mandatory.
+- **Unified labeling client:**  Using either this parameter or the **Cluster** parameter is mandatory.
 Starting in version 2.7.0.0 of the unified labeling client, we recommend using the **Cluster** parameter instead of the this parameter.

     The database name for the scanner is **AIPScannerUL_\<profile_name>**.

     If the database that you name doesn't exist when the scanner is installed, this command creates it.

-- **Classic client**: This parameter is optional.
+- **Classic client:** This parameter is optional.

     - If you don't specify it, the default database name for the scanner is **AIPScanner_\<computer_name>**.